andytudhope/thebluebook/source/tangled-bank/index.md

 “He seemed to live in a state of uninterrupted marvel, and he encouraged [his students] to do the same.
 He didn’t so much teach them how to write poetry, they said, but why: because of delight.
 Because of stubborn gladness.
 He told them that they must live their most creative lives as a means of fighting back against the ruthless furnace of this world.
 Most of all, though, he asked his students to be brave.
 Without bravery, he instructed, they would never be able to realize the vaulting scope of their own capacities.
 Without bravery, they would never know the world as richly as it longs to be known.
 Without bravery, their lives would remain small — far smaller than they probably wanted their lives to be.” — Elizabeth Gilbert (writing about Jack Gilbert)

 “But if you break down the walls that confine your view, and if the immensity and its endless uncertainty inspire you with fear, then the ancient sleeper awakens in you, whose messenger is the white bird.
 Then you need the message of the old tamer of chaos.
-There in the whirl of chaos dwells eternal wonder.
+There in the [whirl of chaos](https://www.goodreads.com/book/show/64582.Chaos "James Gleick") dwells eternal wonder.
 Your world begins to become wonderful.
 Man belongs not only to an ordered world, he also belongs in the wonder-world of his soul” — C. G. Jung

 “Oh as I was young and easy in the mercy of his means, Time held me green and dying
 Though I sang in my chains like the sea” — Dylan Thomas

 “Love which works good to all things, pre-existing overflowingly in the Good, moved itself to creation, as befits the superabundance by which all things are created.
 The Good by being extends its Goodness to all things.
 For as our sun, not by choosing or taking thought but merely by being, enlightens all things, so the Good by its mere existence sends forth upon all things the beams of its Goodness” — Saint Dionysius

-“What would the world be, once bereft
-Of wet and of wildness?
-Let them be left,
-O let them be left, wildness and wet;
-Long live the weeds and the wilderness yet.” — Gerard Manley Hopkins

-“Away down the river,
-A hundred miles or more,
-Other little children
-Shall bring my boats ashore” — Robert Louis Stevenson

 “Look at the stars! look, look up at the skies!
 O look at all the fire-folk sitting in the air!” — Gerald Manley Hopkins